Have you had problems with having a popup menu in a window and not being able to get its

 Now one more issue you may face with a popup menu having a non

 CFrameWnd derived class as the parent.
 When you initiate a new UI like a dialog creation when the menu is still dropped down, it locks up the application because of the popup not being closed, as in the case with combo box drop downs.

-CFrameWnd takes care of these and this time you will have to do it yourself.
-The following line of code will help you there if you send a message to the owner window of the popup, before you want to create any other UI and it have the focus.
+CFrameWnd takes care of these and this time, you will have to do it yourself.
+The following line of code will help you there if you send a message to the owner window of the popup, before you want to create any other UI and it has the focus.

 void AFXAPI AfxCancelModes(HWND hWndRcvr)